 Dall Sheep season runs from August 10th to September 20th.

 The common mindset many hunters accustom themselves to is that a draw hunt will ensure higher success rates or better trophy potential when compared to a general season hunt.
 This is not necessarily true for Dall sheep in Alaska.
 Much like the mountain goat and moose hunts, draw hunts often occur to limit the number of hunters accessing a particular unit, not to produce larger trophies.
 Alaska only has one designated Dall sheep trophy managed unit.
 The Tok Management Area (TMA) that lies within units 12, 20D, and 13C was established in 1974 to provide Dall sheep hunters with an opportunity to harvest mature trophy class rams.
 Prior to the winter of 2019/2020, the TMA seemed to be doing well and hunter satisfaction was high.
 The hunt season of 2020 showed its ugly side and most tag holders reported very few ram sightings.
-A 40% reduction in permits for 2021 is to hopefully help the experience for future hunters.
-Only 10% of the permits are allocated to non-residents.
+Tag quotas have been cut for this Tok area.

 The Chugach Mountains found in units 13 and 14 are still on the radar of most hunters chasing a chance at a higher scoring ram.
 These two units are famous for their heavy, deep curl horn characteristics.
 Be advised that the Chugach Mountains are steep, nasty, and one of the toughest mountain ranges in the state.